VITAMIN B12 Overview Information

 Possibly Effective for:

-- Age-related macular degeneration (AMD).
-Some research shows that taking vitamin B12 with other vitamins including folic acid and vitamin B6 might help prevent getting the eye disease called age-related macular degeneration.
+- An eye disease called age-related macular degeneration (AMD).
+Some research shows that taking vitamin B12 with other B vitamins, including folic acid and vitamin B6, might help prevent an eye disease called age-related macular degeneration.
+But the effects of vitamin B12 alone on AMD are not clear.

 Possibly Ineffective for: